pragn81/data-engineer-final-project-tourism-in-canary-islands/README.md

   --iam-account="terraform-admin@<your-gcp-project-id>.iam.gserviceaccount.com"
 ```

-Check the credentials/service_account.json is created.
+Check the credentials/service_account.json file is created in the project folder.

 This key is used only by Terraform to provision resources.
 The pipeline uses a separate
 SA key (`credentials/pipeline_sa.json`) that Terraform creates automatically.